cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Moreover, consideration to a loss of signature key is also essential.
 Cryptoassets stored in the address associated with the signature key become unavailable in a case where the signature key has been lost.

-Risk regarding the signature key including the signature key and surrounding environment are mentioned in {{risks-around-the-signature-key}} based on {{fig-basic-model-of-cryptoassets-custodian}}.
+Risk regarding the signature key including the signature key and surrounding environment are mentioned in {{risks-related-to-signature-keys}} based on {{fig-basic-model-of-cryptoassets-custodian}}.

 In this document, the model is described more abstract as the content of data, data format, management model or details of processing regarding asset data varies among custodians.
 Record such as client assets (both cryptoassets and fiat currency), assets of custodians(both cryptoassets and fiat currency), clients' account information, or address of cryptoassets is listed as common content of asset data subject to protection.